tarun10001/Tarun10001/README.md

 Motivated, adaptable, and responsible Civil
 Engineer turned into a Full Stack Developer seeking a position that utilizes technical and professional skills.
 Strong drive to see things to completion.
-Aiming to work with an organization that will help in showcasing my knowledge and skills following the latest technologies and be a part of a team that dynamically works towards the growth of the organization.
+Aiming to work with an organization that will help me in showcasing my knowledge and skills following the latest technologies and be a part of a team that dynamically works towards the growth of the organization.